wechuli/azure_iot_central_app/complete_demo/instructions.md

 ## Overview of What We'll build

-We will build a simple and common IoT flow, where we have we have a device (which we will simulate), it securely connects to an endpoint in the cloud and sends its telemetry.
+We will build a simple and common IoT flow, where we have a device (which we will simulate), it securely connects to an endpoint in the cloud and sends its telemetry.
 We will then process this telemetry and store the data in a database.
-Finally, we will visualize the transformed telemetry information for business for business intelligence.
+Finally, we will visualize the transformed telemetry information for business intelligence.

 To put the solution together, we will make use the following Azure services: